aydans-engnr/MLE-Project-Text-Classification/README.md

     - *nbayes_pipeline.joblib*

   - 📁**data**\
     The Amazon Product Reviews dataset from Kaggle and our cleaned version are stored in this folder.
-I left the original Kaggle *readme.txt* as well.
-    - *readme.txt*
-    - *train.csv*
-    - *test.csv*
+    - *reviews.csv*
-    - *full_cleaned_dataset.csv*
+    - *cleaned_dataset.csv*

 📁**flask_api**\
 The flask server and python API.
 The pipelines are in this folder to eliminate filepath issues.